enjarai/mini-tardis/docs/basics/console_layout.md

 ### Target Localization Corrector

-These buttons are used to offset your target destination in their assigned directions.
+These buttons are used to offset your target destination.
 They are intended to be used in conjunction with the [Scale Interpreter](#localization-scale-interpreter) to easily cover larger distances.

+One of these buttons will always offset your destination in the direction you face when placing it.
+They can be placed on floors, walls, and ceilings, but when placed on walls, they offset in the direction facing away from the face they're placed on instead.

 To modify your destination vertically, use the [Lateral Target Localization Corrector](#lateral-target-localization-corrector).